MinjieWan/ColorPolarNet/README.md

 ## Usage
 - Download and release LLCP.zip.
 Put the LLCP folder in the ColorPolarNet folder.
 - Setup the required parameters in the main scripts.
-- run main.py for training or testing.
+- Run main.py for training or testing.